user profile avatar

 Bio

-I am a Queer and Neurodivergent incoming freshman student at Shenandoah University who will be double majoring in dance and psychology starting fall 2026.
+I am a Queer and Neurodivergent high school senior planning to double major in dance and psychology at Shenandoah University starting fall 2026.
 I hope to use my interdisciplinary education to become a dance therapist so I can promote healing and creative expression through dance in the same way the art form has done for me.
 I am also a creative writer and aspiring screenwriter who hopes to further representation of queer people –and especially the aromantic and asexual community that I belong to– in the media and storytelling, who have often had their voices excluded and erased from the conversation.
 I identify as an agender demi-girl, and I go by she/they pronouns.
-I am a teacher assistant for beginner ballet classes, and I also volunteer for my dance studio’s chapter of Darby’s Dancers, which is a non-profit program providing free dance classes to children and adults with special needs, especially those who are autistic and/or have intellectual disabilities.
-I come from a single parent household run by my amazing non-binary parent.
+I am a teacher assistant for beginner ballet classes, and I also volunteer for my dance studio’s chapter of Darby’s Dancers, which is a non-profit program providing free dance classes to children and adults with special needs, particularly those who are autistic and/or have intellectual disabilities.
+I come from a single parent household (child of divorced parents) run by my amazing non-binary parent.
 I hope you will consider my education and goals as ones worth supporting.

 Education